Neuro Linguistic Programming Newport

 - You might say: “He/she makes me so angry.”

 - The constructive statement here would be, “I have allowed myself to become angry in response to what he/she said.”

 Phrased in this way it then becomes clear that you are more empowered because titis more of a choice how how you react.
 It is more about seeing problems as things that you can solve rather than they overcome you.
 This is true whether the problem is caused by situations that you have to deal with or is caused directly by people that you know.

 Naturally it is important to be realistic too.
 Natural wisdom comes into what we do and the way we respond to life.
 It is important to know what we can change, what we can’t change and to be wise enough to know the difference between the two.
 In a similar vein is the statement, “I accept myself as I am whilst also accepting the possibility of change.”

-NLP in Newport and Cardiff clinics can help with many problems including: the need to lose weight, control drinking, stop smoking, tackling anxiety, stress, depression or the myriad of other problems that humans have.
+NLP in Newport clinics can help with many problems including: the need to lose weight, control drinking, stop smoking, tackling anxiety, stress, depression or the myriad of other problems that humans have.
 The important thing when dealing with these problems to build up belief, motivation and commitment to the idea that we can do what we set out to do.
 A good phrase for this is,

 If you think you can, you can, if you think you can’t, you can’t.
 Either way it’s true for it all starts in the mind.”